Discover the Charm of Mount Angel Oktoberfest and Mount Angel Abbey in Oregon.

 By embracing the spirit of Oktoberfest, you’ll enjoy a fantastic celebration and gain a deeper appreciation for the traditions, making this event truly special.
 Don't miss out on this incredible festival—mark your calendars and get ready for an unforgettable adventure!

-After spending so time in downtown Mount Angel, I decided to take a trip to the Mount Angel Abbey.
+After spending so much time in downtown Mount Angel, I decided to take a trip to the Mount Angel Abbey.
 The monks of Mount Angel Abbey in Oregon form a Benedictine community founded in 1882 from the Abbey of Engelberg in Switzerland.
 They maintain a monastic tradition that has been a vital part of the Roman Catholic Church for more than 1,500 years.
 Responding to God’s call to holiness and preferring nothing whatsoever to Christ, they dedicate their lives, under a Rule and an abbot, to a life of prayer and work.

 A Brief History of Mount Angel Abbey